wazuh/wazuh-documentation/source/amazon/services/inspector.rst

     </service>
   </wodle>

-You must specify at least a region.
+Users must specify at least a region.
 Multiple regions can be added separated by commas.

 .. note::
   Check the :ref:`AWS S3 module <wodle_s3>` reference manual to learn more about each setting.